It's simply another fascinating piece of Black trans history that I'm bringing to your attention.

 Indeed.
 Ajita Wilson was as director Aured said, charming, beautiful and professional as an actress.
 But I'd disagree about the second part of his comment.

-In that time period there were very few transfeminine role models.
+In that time period there were very few out Black transfeminine role models.
 While I understand what the transition protocols were at that time and she was a product of that era, it sure would have been nice to know that Ajita Wilson was also a girl like us, too.